-As stated in previous 'Water Quality Snapshots', there has been a steady increase in the salinisation of waterways within the Brockman River catchment over the past five years.
+As stated in previous 'Water Quality Snapshots', there has been a steady increase in the salinisation of waterways within the Brockman River catchment over the past six years.
 Table 6 shows a direct relationship between salinity and location in the catchment where the sample has been taken.
 Northern sampling sites have been affected the most by salinity over the years and as the river flows southwards and receives more inflow from fresh tributaries, salinity appears to reduce (Table 6).
-However, without flow estimates load cannot be calculated so it is difficult to pinpoint areas of high salt input within the catchment and subsequent sites for remediation works (Angell, 2000).
-Salinity in the Brockman
+However, without flow estimates load cannot be calculated so it is difficult to pinpoint areas of high salt input within the catchment and subsequent sites for remediation works (Angell, 2000). however further monitoring in 2011 will be crucial to confirm this increases are to do with dilution rather then an increase in salt in the catchment.